Maxenceee/Chess_game/README.md

 ## Note

-The ws_server file is meant to create distant websocket server
+The 'ws_server' file is meant to create distant websocket server